KonnexionsGmbH/ora_bench/README.md

 ### 3.1 `Benchmark Routine` (main routine)

 1. load the configuration parameters (config params `file.configuration. ...`)
-1. open the detailed results file (config params `file.result.detailed. ...`)
+1. open the results file (config params `file.result. ...`)
-1. if the result file did not exist yet, then write a header line (config param `file.result.detailed.header`)
+1. if the result file did not exist yet, then write a header line (config param `file.result.header`)
 1. record the current time as the benchmark start
 1. load the bulk data into the memory (config params `file.bulk. ...`)
 1. establish the database connection (config params `connection. ...`)
 1. execute the `Trial Routine` as often as defined in config param `benchmark.trials`
 1. close the database connection
-1. create the benchmark entry for the detailed results
+1. create the benchmark entry for the results
-1. close the detailed results file (config param `file.result.detailed.name`)
+1. close the results file (config param `file.result.name`)
 1. terminate the benchmark run

 ### 3.2 `Trial Routine`